InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    *
    * "name": string, REQUIRED
    *
-   * "purposes": conditionally OPTIONAL. array of positive integers.
-List of
+   * "purposes": conditionally OPTIONAL (see "Constraints"). array of positive
-   * Purpose ids declared as performed on the legal basis of consent.
+   * integers.
+List of Purpose ids declared as performed on the legal basis of
+   * consent
    *
-   * "legIntPurposes" conditionally OPTIONAL. array of positive integers.
-List
+   * "legIntPurposes" conditionally OPTIONAL (see "Constraints"). array of
-   * of Purpose ids declared as performed on the legal basis of legitimate
+   * positive integers.
+List of Purpose ids declared as performed on the legal
-   * interest
+   * basis of legitimate interest
    *
    * "flexiblePurposes": array of positive integers, OPTIONAL.
 Array may be
    * empty.
 List of purpose ids where the vendor is flexible regarding the